 It is hard to calibrate, especially without a long track record.
 New restaurants will discover unanticipated slow times and business spurts that are caused by festivals, concerts, plays, holidays and other community events.
 When building schedules, managers must cover projected sales volume with adequate staffing before considering special requests.
 Employees often want certain times off for personal reasons, but unless these dates were guaranteed, the needs of the restaurant come first.

 - Understaffing puts stress on workers and leads to diminished levels of service, long waits for orders and cooking mistakes.

 - Do not get in the habit of favoring employees when it comes to granting requests for days off as that can cause discord among your staff.

 - Overstaffing generates unnecessary expenses and causes staff members to become lazy and lethargic.

 - Managers can create schedules by hand, but point-of-sale systems and independent restaurant applications use technology to create tight schedules, match employee requests when possible and predict sales volume and staffing needs.
-It may also provide you the option to communicate the schedule by email.

 - Some systems even interact with time-clock functions, preventing employees from clocking-in too early, accumulating overtime and clocking-out past their scheduled times.